-The transaction log for a Databricks Delta table contains versioning information that supports Databricks Delta evolution.
-Databricks Delta tracks minimum reader and writer version separately.
+The transaction log for a Delta table contains versioning information that supports Delta Lake evolution.
+Delta Lake tracks minimum reader and writer versions separately.

-Databricks Delta will occasionally break forward compatibility.
-Older versions of Databricks Runtime may not be able to read and write data that was written by a newer version of Databricks Runtime.
-If you try to read and write to a table with a version of Databricks Runtime that is too old, you’ll get an error telling you that you need to upgrade.
+Delta Lake will occasionally break forward compatibility.
+Lower versions of Databricks Runtime may not be able to read and write data that was written by a higher version of Databricks Runtime.
+If you try to read and write to a table with a version of Databricks Runtime that is too low, you’ll get an error telling you that you need to upgrade.